FlushDesert22/MultiOgar_Fixed/README.md

 You can found active Ogar servers on http://ogar-tracker.tk It updates server information in realtime with no need to refresh the page.

 If you want to include your server in the list.
-Just install the latest version of MultiOgar server and enable server tracking with `serverTracker = 1` in gameserver.ini
+Just install the latest version of MultiOgar-Fixed server and enable server tracking with `serverTracker = 1` in gameserver.ini

 If you have other server and want to include it in the list, just insert the code to ping ogar-tracker.tk into your server.
-You can found example in MultiOgar source code: https://github.com/Barbosik/MultiOgar/blob/master/src/GameServer.js#L1799-L1823
+You can found example in MultiOgar source code: https://github.com/FlushDesert22/MultiOgar_Fixed/blob/master/src/GameServer.js#L1799-L1823

 ## Screenshot